Yandex Forms API usage examples

 survey_id = answer_data['survey']['id']

-print(f'Content of response {answer_id} to form {survey_id} received', file=sys.stderr)
+print(f'Content of response {answer_id} for form {survey_id} received', file=sys.stderr)

 print(json.dumps(answer_data, indent=2, ensure_ascii=False))